Updated 10wC final award submission dates (20.9.23)

 - digital logbook (downloaded and shared with participants).

-We encourage SSP schools and classes to take part in the challenge.
-We have created a 'simplified' SSP logbook for 10wCparticipants.
-Identifying your SSP teams provides the PSC with important data and informs dispatch of 10wC SSP logbooks.
+We encourage all schools with specialise support students to take part in the challenge.
+We have created a 'simplified' Specialise support logbook for 10wCparticipants.
+Identifying your support teams provides the PSC with important data and informs dispatch of 10wC Support logbooks.
 Schools can however request or print their own 3-6 or 7-12 logbooks if their students wish to complete the full activity logging.

 Are your staff taking part in the staff challenge?

-- 10wC staff challenge (they can track activity using the online 10wC activity tracker or request to have printed staff logbooks sent to them) and/or
+- 10wC staff challenge (they can track activity using the online 10wC activity tracker or request to have printed staff logbooks sent to them) or print logbooks themselves.

 Have you downloaded your CSV file?